SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 //### END OF DELETE
       }
 ```
+2. Save the file

-2. In your `db` folder, open the `schema.cds` file again.
+3. In your `db` folder, open the `schema.cds` file again.
 Here the reference to the external service was created before.
 We leave this reference here, but change the name of the entity to `BusinessPartnersS4`.
 At the same time we add a new entity with the original name `BusinessPartners`, this is the one that is used by our service.
 So, you are replacing the original entity that pointed to S/4 with a local copy.

 ```JS
 namespace sap.ui.riskmanagement;